hkim07/Disparity-in-Differences/README.md

 # Disparity-in-Differences

-The manuscript introducing this method is available at arXiv.
+The manuscript introducing this method is available at arXiv - https://arxiv.org/abs/2511.16598

 ## Getting Started